 When students will work is dependent upon choice of jobs and willingness/ability to work during the summer.
 Students may work part-time during the academic year and full-time during Summer Session, as long as they meet certain criteria for summer employment on campus.
 See Summer Employment for further details.
 During summer sessions, however, all students are employed through institutional funding.
 Students may also be able to work full-time when classes are not in session during break periods throughout the academic year.

-Once you are registered full-time status for the quarter you wish to begin to work, you may start your job search.
-Job listings are posted on Handshake.
+Once you are registered full-time status for the semester you wish to begin to work, you may start your job search.
+Job listings are posted on Career Connect.
 All information on how to apply can be found on each listing.
 Students are also encouraged to go directly to employing departments, such as any Dining Services venue or Note Taking Office, to inquire about job availability.
 Some employers may set-up a specific time for students to come to their department to apply for employment.
-Keep checking Handshake for any notices of these events.
+Keep checking Career Connect for any notices of these events.

 If at any time you encounter problems finding on-campus employment, please feel free to contact the SEO.